sparkdotfi/spark-docs-v2/docs/pages/dev/spark-liquidity-layer/conduits-overview.md

 All Sky Stars have equal access to yield based opportunities, based on an Asset & Liability Management (ALM) framework, Sky Stars make the decision to provide liquidity to the target protocols.

-The ALM framework defines the logic within the constraints set by [**The Stability and Liquidity Scope Framework (MIP103)**](https://forum.makerdao.com/t/mip103-the-stability-and-liquidity-scope-framework/19675), supported by the the ALM Capitalization Requirements defined in MIP102 regarding collateral asset types based on the conversion delay and slippage tolerance.
+The ALM framework defines the logic within the constraints set by [**The Stability and Liquidity Scope Framework (MIP103)**](https://forum.makerdao.com/t/mip103-the-stability-and-liquidity-scope-framework/19675), supported by the ALM Capitalization Requirements defined in MIP102 regarding collateral asset types based on the conversion delay and slippage tolerance.

 **Sky Star User Experience with Conduits**